Ted's Hiking World The Wave (Coyote Buttes North)

 There is something different to see in every direction

-I remember the instructions saying indicating that one should keep to the right of the twin buttes, which must be those little guys just ahead, so I do that.
-Just beyond them is a first clear view of the destination.
+I remember the instructions indicating that one should keep to the right of the twin buttes, which must be those little guys just ahead; so I do that.
+Just beyond them is the first clear view of the destination.

 * *